tmaybe/dev.socrata.com/publishers/examples/soda-sensor-push.md

 We'll be using a [Spark Core](https://www.spark.io/dev-kits), a development board that makes connecting hardware projects to the web really, really simple.

-First we'll set up the hardware and expose temperature readings on-demand with the spark cloud api.
+First we'll set up the hardware and expose temperature readings on-demand with the Spark cloud api.
 Next we'll set up a public dataset on Socrata that has two columns: timestamp and temperature.
-Finally, we'll create a node script on heroku to act as middle-man, getting temperature readings from spark and POSTing them to our Socrata dataset.
+Finally, we'll create a node script on Heroku to act as middle-man, getting temperature readings from Spark and POSTing them to our Socrata dataset.

 ![Overview Diagram](/img/sensorOverview.png)

 ###Hardware

 The Spark Core is a Wi-Fi development board that makes it easy to create internet-connected hardware.
 It's basically an arduino that's got a lot of intuitive add-ons for easy communication with the web.
 The first step is to power it on and get it connected to a wi-fi network.
 Spark makes this super easy, so all you have to do is fire up an app on your iOS or android device.
-It will sense a nearby spark core, and allow you to easily add wifi credentials.
+It will sense a nearby Spark core, and allow you to easily add wifi credentials.
 Spark has [a great walk-through of this process](http://docs.spark.io/) on their website.
-Once the spark core is on wi-fi, we're ready to wire up the sensor.
+Once the Spark core is on wi-fi, we're ready to wire up the sensor.

 ![Smart Config](/img/smart-config.jpg)

 We'll be using a popular temperature and humidity sensor known as the DHT11.
-The model shown comes on its own breakout board with a resistor and capacitor built-in, so it can be wired directly to the spark core with no additional components.
+The model shown comes on its own breakout board with a resistor and capacitor built-in, so it can be wired directly to the Spark core with no additional components.

 ![DHT11](/img/dht11.jpg)

-Wiring is simple: For power, we connect the DHT11's "VCC" and "GND" pins to the spark core's 3V and GND pins.
-We connect the the pin labeled "DAT" to one of the digital inputs on the spark core.
+Wiring is simple: For power, we connect the DHT11's "VCC" and "GND" pins to the Spark core's 3V and GND pins.
+We connect the the pin labeled "DAT" to one of the digital inputs on the Spark core.
 That's it!
-Now we're ready to program the spark core.
+Now we're ready to program the Spark core.

 ![Wiring](/img/wired.jpg)

-Spark has built a really useful cloud IDE (there is also a local version if you want to use it) that can flash the firmware of our spark core over the web.
-Once you have an account on the spark cloud, head over to [https://www.spark.io/build](https://www.spark.io/build) and you can start coding immediately.
+Spark has built a really useful cloud IDE (there is also a local version if you want to use it) that can flash the firmware of our Spark core over the web.
+Once you have an account on the Spark cloud, head over to [https://www.spark.io/build](https://www.spark.io/build) and you can start coding immediately.
 When you're ready to test, use the verify and flash icons in the upper left to send your new program down the core.
 It's that easy!

 ![Spark Web IDE](/img/sparkide.png)

 More good news!
 The awesome folks over at [Adafruit](https://www.adafruit.com/) have written an [open source arduino library](https://github.com/adafruit/DHT-sensor-library) that abstracts away the complexities of reading data from the DHT11.
-You simply tell it what type of DHT sensor you're reading from, what pin it's connected to, and you can take advantage of handy methods like getTemperature() and getHumidity().
+You simply tell it what type of DHT sensor you're reading from, what pin it's connected to, and you can take advantage of handy methods like `getTemperature()` and `getHumidity()`.
 The library takes care of all the timing and parsing of the serial data coming from the sensor!

 Here's the finished code, based on the [examples included in the adafruit DHT library](https://github.com/adafruit/DHT-sensor-library/blob/master/examples/DHTtester/DHTtester.ino).
-After initialization, the loop runs every 2 seconds and sets the variable *temperature* to the latest temperature reading:
+After initialization, the loop runs every 2 seconds and sets the variable `temperature` to the latest temperature reading:

 {% highlight javascript %}
 // This #include statement was automatically added by the Spark IDE.
 #include "Adafruit_DHT/Adafruit_DHT.h"

-#define DHTPIN 2     // what pin we're connected to
+// What pin we're connected to
+#define DHTPIN 2

 // Uncomment whatever type you're using!
 #define DHTTYPE DHT11		// DHT 11